Overview of Operational Planning

 Decision-making is improved by having an operations plan in place since it is more organized and informed.
 It offers a framework for weighing trade-offs, assessing possibilities, and coming to data-driven decisions that are in line with the overarching corporate strategy.

-Though the two plans are interconnected, the planning strategies vary.
+Though these plans are interconnected, the planning strategies vary.

 Operational Planning: